hirosystems/clarinet/docs/feature-guides/analyze-with-check-checker.md

 ```

 The check-checker pass analyzes your contract to identify places where untrusted inputs might be used in a potentially dangerous way.
-Since public functions can be called by anyone, any arguments passed to these public functions should be considered untrusted.
+Since anyone can call public functions, any arguments passed to these functions should be considered untrusted.
-This analysis pass takes the opinion that all untrusted data must be checked before being used to modify state on the blockchain.
+This analysis pass takes the opinion that all untrusted data must be checked before being used to modify the state of a blockchain.
-Modifying state includes any operations that affect wallet balances, or any data stored in your contracts.
+Modifying the state includes any operations that affect wallet balances or any data stored in your contracts.

 - Actions on Stacks wallets:
   - stx-burn?